Regis Philbin: Acting roles

 Philbin was cast as car salesman Handsome Hal on Kelly Ripa's sitcom Hope & Faith.
 He was chosen as the voice of Mabel, the sister of the Ugly Stepsister (played by Larry King), in Shrek the Third.
-His final film was Jack and Jill.
+His final film was Jack and Jill, in which he played himself as an extra for a Pepto Bismol commercial.

 Who Wants to Be a Millionaire

 During the successful first run of Who Wants to Be a Millionaire, Philbin popularized the monochromatic look in men's formal wear that emphasizes color rather than pattern in ties and dress shirts.
 His look was a suit, shirt and tie coordinated in solid, slightly varying shades of the same, usually dark or muted, color.
 A Van Heusen clothing line based on this look, called Regis, was short-lived.

 When Philbin hosted Who Wants to Be a Millionaire, he used the phrase "Is that your final answer?" whenever he had to confirm a contestant's answer.
 Adopted from the original UK host Chris Tarrant, this became Philbin's catch phrase during his tenure with the show.

 In August 2009, Philbin returned to host a two-week miniseries of new Millionaire episodes celebrating the American primetime show's 10th anniversary.
 The eleven shows (Sunday-to-Thursday twice, plus one extra Sunday) started airing on August 9 on ABC primetime.

 Philbin (along with Steve Harvey and John Henson) were named the 2009–10 guest hosts of the daily Millionaire.
 Philbin's episodes aired November 30 – December 4, 2009, and debuted new rules on the show.